dbashford/mimosa/README.md

 #### New Project (new)

  The best way to get started with Mimosa is to use it to create a new application/project structure for you.
-The project Mimosa creates will match all of Mimosa'a defaults, so you'll be able to get started writing code straight away, no configuration necessary.

 Create a new project like so:

     $ mimosa new nameOfApplicationHere

- This will create a directory at your current location using the name provided as the name of the directory.
-Inside it will populate an application skeleton with public and asset directories, as well as the bare essentials for a base [Express](http://expressjs.com/) application.
+ This will kick off a series of prompts that will allow you to pick out the meta-languages and templating library you'd like to use.
+When you've finished picking, Mimosa will create a directory at your current location using the name provided as the name of the directory.
+Inside that directory Mimosa will populate an application skeleton with public and asset directories, as well as the bare essentials for a base [Express](http://expressjs.com/) application.
 You'll have Express [Jade template](http://jade-lang.com/) views, a simple Express [router](http://expressjs.com/guide.html#routing) and a server.coffee file that will be used by Mimosa to get Express [started](https://github.com/dbashford/mimosa#serve-assets-watch---server).

  The public directory will be empty; it is the destination for your compiled JavaScript and CSS.
-The assets directory has some example code to get you started, and has a group of vendor scripts, like require.js and handlebars.js, that you'll need.
+The assets directory has some example code -- chosen based on the selections you made via the prompts -- to get you started, and has a group of vendor scripts, like require.js.

  The created directory will also contain the configuration file for Mimosa.
-Everything inside of it is commented out, but all the options and explanations for each option are present.
+Almost everything inside of it is commented out, but all the options and explanations for each option are present.
+The only things that will not be commented out will the javascript, css, and template compilers if you chose something other than the defaults.

+##### No Express

  Should you not need all of the Express stuff, you can give Mimosa a `--noexpress` flag when you create the project.
 This will only give you the configuration file, the empty public directory, and the assets directory and all of its contents.

     $ mimosa new nameOfApplicationHere --noexpress

+##### Pick the defaults

+ Should you be happy with the defaults (CoffeeScript, Handlebars, and SASS) you can bypass the prompts by providing a --defaults flag.

+    $ mimosa new nameOfApplicationHere --defaults

 #### Watch and Compile (watch)